Ye Olde Rumney Marsh Burying Ground

 - 13 veterans of the Civil War.

-- Rev. Phillip Payson, hero from battle of Lexington is buried here.
+- Rev. Phillip Payson, the “Fighting Pastor” of the Revolutionary War.
 Reverend Payson was also known for his advocacy for separation of church and state during the writing of the constitution.

-- Also, 16 slaves/former slaves are also buried here.
-Their graves are be unmarked but they are forever memorialized at RMBG.
+- 16 slaves.
+Their graves are unmarked but they are forever memorialized on two plaques that mark their burials along the north wall.

-Some additional facts about the RMBG and Revere, MA:
+Some additional facts about RMBG and Revere, MA:

-- It is the resting place to 545 of Revere’s earliest settlers
+- It is the resting place of 545 of Revere’s earliest settlers

-- The 3×2 wide wall was built as a WPA project from the 1930s.
+- The 3 x 2 wall was built as a WPA project from the 1930s.

 - The inscriptions are facing west and bodies east towards the rising sun.